drawpile/drawpile.github.io/_posts/2025-04-28-dev-update.markdown

 ## Minor Additions and Bugfixes

-Fixed a rare crash that could cause a crash if you had many brushes with the same name assigned to the same shortcut.
+Fixed a rare crash that could occur if you had many brushes with the same name assigned to the same shortcut.
 This was reported by Blozzom [on Discord](https://drawpile.net/discord/){:target="_blank"}.